-With technology moving things at breakneck speed, time is a luxury businesses simply can’t afford.
+With technology moving things at breakneck speed, time is a luxury business simply can’t afford.

 The million-dollar question is, how?

-Pulitzer Prize nominate writer, Steven Kotler, says that it can be done – by accessing altered brain states that actually slow time down.
+Pulitzer Prize nominated writer, Steven Kotler, says that it can be done – by accessing altered brain states that actually slow time down.

 Yep.
 You read that right.

 It’s a metaphor of course – but Imagine a world where your employees are 500% more productive?